d3b4g/leonids/_posts/2020-07-17-ropmev2 - Challenge.md

 + Call to read that reads 500 bytes from stdin.
 + strcmp compares the entered string with "DEBUG"

-From the main function graph view we can see, at the end the program CALL's to another function.
+From the main function graph view we can see, at the end the program it CALL's to another function.

 ![source-01](/img/ropemev2-001.PNG){: .align-left}